-This castle is built during the time of Charles V. It is a very well protected sturcture.
-You can walk in the castle and you can also visit Papier-Mache Museum.
+This castle is built during the time of Charles V. It is a very well protected structure.
+You can walk in the castle and you can also visit the Papier-Mache Museum.

 6.Porto San Biagio

-Porto San Biagio is one of the three remaining gates of old town.
-It is an impressive sturcture with its unique art.
+Porto San Biagio is one of the three remaining gates of the old town.
+It is an impressive structure with its unique art.

-In Puglia region, railway system is well developed.
+In the Puglia region, the railway system is well developed.
 Trains are on time and you can even go to small villages by train.
 Just be sure that you check the timetable before going to the station from trenitalia.com.
 There are also buses to the nearby places from Lecce but they are not so often like trains and more expensive.
-However if you need further info, you can check it from stplecce.it or fseonline.it.
-Another option is of course renting a car but we couldn’t find an option cheaper than 50 € per day so we decided to continue with train.
+However, if you need further info, you can check it from stplecce.it or fseonline.it.
+Another option is, of course, renting a car but we couldn’t find an option cheaper than 50 € per day so we decided to continue with the train.

-Since we didn’t have a car, and we had limitted time, we couldn’t go for swimming but here are the list of most beautiful beaches after a long search and local advice from Stefano.
+Since we didn’t have a car, and we had limited time, we couldn’t go swimming but here is the list of the most beautiful beaches after a long search and local advice from Stefano.